cath974/session-checkpoint1-js-eu/README.md

 > (**BONUS**) algo3.js

-### Part 2: Gallery with Bootstrap
+### Part 2: Gallery with Bootstrap or not

 Create an `index.html` and an `index.css`.

-Create a gallery of recipe photos with the Bootstrap grid system.
+Create a gallery of recipe photos.
+If you want, you can do it with the Bootstrap grid system.
 Get some photos here: https://pixabay.com/images/search/recipes/?orientation=horizontal

 The grid should follow these layouts: